peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-31 Some Blurry Little Quest.md

 ## Throw The Bait
-- [[Ionntrás Campaign/Party/Finn Fairleaf\|Finn Fairleaf]] tries to discern if the sharkin will be there for a while, and it seems like they may be staying there with more of the crew joining.
+- [[Ionntrás Campaign/Party/Finn Fairleaf\|Ionntrás Campaign/Party/Finn Fairleaf]] tries to discern if the sharkin will be there for a while, and it seems like they may be staying there with more of the crew joining.
 The two sharkin there are named Redscar and Glor
 - [[Ionntrás Campaign/Party/Captain Lamp Minksi\|Captain Lamp Minksi]] suggests that they wait until the sharkin fall asleep and steal their ship
 	- Finn is concerned that they will get mutilated and tied to the mast
 	- Minksi says that they follow river jungle law and would only kill the small and scrawny and leave her, the big and strong